jcwrightson/aws-cdk-rds/README.md

-# Welcome to your CDK TypeScript project!
+# CDK apigw + aurora + lambda proxy

-This is a blank project for TypeScript development with CDK.
+Boilerplate for CDK

 The `cdk.json` file tells the CDK Toolkit how to execute your app.